 Natural Gas Liquefaction Processes Using ProMax

-- Exercise 1: Basic Refrigeration Cycle –This exercise introduces the basic concepts of liquefaction using the simple cascade process.
-It also serves as a refresher for propagation terminals, solvers, and scenario tool.
+- Exercise 2: Basic Refrigeration Cycle – This exercise introduces the basic concepts of liquefaction using the simple cascade process.

-- Exercise 2: Optimized Cascade Process –This exercise explores a more complex refrigeration loop with three refrigerants and multiple stages of compression, and includes power optimization and extensive heat integration.
-A full complex cascade example is demonstrated utilizing compound cooling curves and complex solvers.
+- Exercise 3: Optimized Cascade Process – This exercise explores a more complex refrigeration loop with three refrigerants and multiple stages of compression on each stage.
+This exercise includes power optimization and extensive heat integration.
+A full complex cascade example is demonstrated utilizing compound cooling curves and advanced solvers and specifiers.

-- Exercise 3: Mixed Refrigerant Process – This exercise examines the behavior and optimization of the most widely used large-scale liquefaction cycle, the propane pre-cooled mixed refrigerant process (C3MR).
+- Exercise 4: Mixed Refrigerant Process – This exercise examines the behavior and optimization of mixed refrigerant liquefaction.
 Effects of refrigerant composition and solver strategy are demonstrated.
 In addition to the single stage mixed refrigerant process, the C3MR process is also reviewed.

-- Exercise 4: Turboexpansion Process – This exercise looks at single and dual nitrogen expansion processes and their unique performance behavior.
+- Exercise 5: Nitrogen Turboexpansion Process - This exercise looks at single and dual nitrogen expansion processes and their unique performance behavior.

 Other LNG-Related Processes

-- Exercise 5: Heavies Removal – An NGL column is incorporated into a refrigeration system to meet product specification.
+- Exercise 6: Heavy Hydrocarbon Removal – An NGL column is incorporated into a refrigeration system to meet product specification.
 This will demonstrate optional column specification and solution strategies.

-- Exercise 6: Re-vaporization Processes – The combustion-driven and air/water heated processes are simulated.
+- Exercise 7: Vaporization Processes – The combustion-driven and air/water heated processes are simulated.
 A boiloff gas condenser is also considered.

 Notes About the Agenda: